feiticeir0/ai-candy-dispenser/README.md

 - Tested on Jetson Orin NX (JetPack 6.0)
 - Environment: Python 3.10 virtualenv + systemd service

+### Deployment with Jetson
+If you're going to use a Nvidia Jetson (tested with Seeedstudio reComputer J4012 - Jetson Orin NX 16GB), go to [Jetson](./Jetson/README.md) folder for more information

 ## Client (the candy dispenser)
 ### 3D Files